 Transition.
 A board abolished under the proposed Act would have to surrender control over and physical possession of any board files to LARA.
 Until LARA determined otherwise, the successor board would have to use the personnel, office space, and items or equipment that were used by an abolished board and that were needed for the board to function.

 License Fees

-Unless the amount of a fee was established under a specific article of the proposed Act, LARA would have to establish by rule the specific amounts of the fees charged for licenses, permits, and other activities.
+The Department would have to establish by rule the specific amounts of the fees charged for licenses, permits, and other activities.